Auckland, New Zealand

 - PR majors must have junior standing and have completed PR 351A before the start of the program.

+Please see the detailed estimated program costs below for Spring 2020 as an example.
 Each semester Annenberg International Programs provides an up-to-date cost sheet to admitted students; if there are any changes from the time students are admitted to a program to the time they leave for a study abroad semester, updated cost sheets will be sent to the students.
-Please see the detailed estimated program costs below for Spring 2018.
 Please note that these costs are subject to change without notice:

 • USC Administrative Fee: $3,000